AU79 (AU79) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AU79 Historical Price

-According to the latest data gathered on AU79 live price page, the current price of AU79 is 0.021441USD.
+According to the latest data gathered on AU79 live price page, the current price of AU79 is 0.020055USD.
 The circulating supply of AU79(AU79) is

 In the past 24 hours, AU79 has shown a price movement of